The law limits the time for filing legal actions. Don't lose your rights by waiting too long to obtain advice.

 Q. What is good cause for termination?

-A. Good cause usually relates to the employee's gross misconduct, such as serious insubordination, drug use on the job, serious safety violations, conduct affecting the rights of others.
+A. Good cause usually relates to the employee's gross misconduct, such as serious insubordination, drug use on the job, serious safety violations, and conduct interfering with the rights of others.

 Q. Can I be terminated for no reason?